Everything You Find in a Sex Worker’s Home

 We recently had the chance to document Lindsay, who is 32, as she went on a few photo shoots with sex workers in our documentary, The Home Lives of Sex Workers.

 In the documentary, you’ll get an intimate glimpse at sex workers’ personal lives and living environments.
-This photo essay includes shots Lindsay has taken from her travels across Canada when invited into the homes of sex workers.
+This photo essay includes shots Lindsay has taken on her travels across Canada when invited into sex workers’ homes.

-“One of my subjects told me that she had ‘Easter eggs’ all over her place—little things that were given to her by clients like comic books and things found at a beach.
+“One of my subjects told me that she had ‘Easter eggs’ all over her place—little things that were given to her by clients, comic books, something found at a beach.
 It was really cute,” Lindsay explained.

 VICE: Our original interview with you about your project and the documentary focused more on portraits and the theme of being “out” as a sex worker.
 How do these detail shots in sex worker homes vary from the portraits?

-Lindsay Irene: When I’m shooting with them in their homes, at first glance, these just look like any other places.
+Lindsay Irene: When I’m shooting with them in their homes, at first glance these just look like any other places.
 It’s when you zoom in on the details that you can really tell more about their personalities.
 I was able to find a lot of shots of either books on sex work, or sex toys that are sometimes hidden or hidden in plain sight.
-When you look at the details, you can tell that a lot of the sex workers are socially conscious: They are promoting LGBTQ rights with posters or pins and have books on sex work.
+When you look at the details, you can tell that a lot of the sex workers are socially conscious: promoting LGBTQ rights with posters or pins, books on sex work.
 There’s actually a book in one by Karley from Slutever, which one of the sex workers had that sitting on her shelf.
 It’s the cute little details that give a hint that they’re into sex work.

-I think almost every sex worker you’ve ever met always has a Hitachi and most likely it's plugged in and ready to go on their nightstand.
-There have been several instances where I’ve walked in, and there’s this big, glorious Hitachi sitting in plain sight.
+Yeah, the Hitachi [vibrator].
+I think almost every sex worker you’ve ever met always has a Hitachi, and most likely plugged in and ready to go on their nightstand.
+There’s been several instances where I’ve walked in, and there’s this big, glorious Hitachi sitting in plain sight.
 I definitely wanted to capture that.
 It’s this iconic symbol of sex work.

-Traveling to different Canadian cities, do you notice anything different about sex workers in one urban center versus another?
+Travelling to different Canadian cities, do you notice anything different about sex workers in one urban centre versus another?

 Yeah, definitely.
 I found in some cities, the more resources they had, the more a sense of community they had.
 In places like Vancouver, I got some help from PACE Society.
 From talking to the workers they connected me with, they seem like they’re very community-oriented.
 They’re working very hard on sex worker rights, and they’re working with local police to keep everyone safe.
 They actually have a good relationship with law enforcement there, which I haven’t seen in any other city to that degree.
 There are other cities where there wasn’t as much of a sense of community—some of the people I talked to talked about feeling more isolated.
 I don’t know if has to do with the location itself or the people who live there, but there was a definite noted difference between each city and how connected the sex workers felt with each other.